-Office oversees redevelopment and revitalization activities.
-Montgomery County Department of Transportation (MCDOT) has entered into a joint development partnership with Stonebridge.
-The Wheaton Revitalization Project has provided a government office building, below-ground parking garage, and a town square as part of the Revitalization Strategy for this area.
+Office was overseeing redevelopment and revitalization activities.
+Montgomery County Department of Transportation (MCDOT) entered into a joint development partnership with Stonebridge.
+The Wheaton Revitalization Project provided a government office building, below-ground parking garage, and a town square as part of the Revitalization Strategy for the Wheaton area.

 This mixed-use development improves mobility, increases Wheaton Metro Station use, diminishes negative environmental impacts, reduces traffic congestion and increases the diversity of employment opportunities and services in the Wheaton area.

 A County Executive Initiative opened its doors in Wheaton on September 8, 2001.
 Its mission is to provide an opportunity for all residents of Montgomery County to gain a better understanding and deeper appreciation for the variety of cultures that make up our community.
 As well as to provide an open, supportive and hospitable environment that affirms the County’s multiculturalism and foster a sense of belonging among all in our community.
 The Center serves as a central point of contact for services and programs available throughout the County, governmental and nongovernmental – in particular for new immigrants and new residents to the County.